image-js/image-js-docs/docs/Basics/Working with Images.md

 - [Number of channels/components](../Glossary.md#channel 'internal link on glossary'): number of color channels that each pixel has.
 Grey image has one, RGB-type of image has three.

   These properties matter most in features that involve two images, like [Hypotenuse method](../Features/Comparison/Hypotenuse.md 'internal link on hypotenuse') or [Subtraction method](../Features/Comparison/Subtraction.md 'internal link on subtraction method').
-It simply will not work if images don't have the same bit depth, color model or size.
+It simply will not work if images are not compatible by bit depth, color model or size.

+### Features

-  Currently, here are several types of features that image can use:
+Currently, there are several types of features that image can apply:

 - [Filtering](../Features/Filters/Filters.md 'internal link on filters'): filters usually apply some sort of [kernel](../Glossary.md#kernel 'internal link on kernel') to change an image.